San Francisco Fiber Classes

 Studio Weaving NEW

-This is a weekly 3-hour study group dedicated to exploring specific topics.
-The number of weeks will usually be four, but may vary as needed.
-The study can include weave structures or techniques such as lace weaves, double weave, drafting, or sectional warping.
-Classes will be a lecture with demonstrations or hands on weaving.
-Warping knowledge is required.
-Contact Lou for more information, space availability, or to request a topic. email@example.com
+This is a weekly 3 or 4 hour class for all level of weavers, beginners and those who want to weave beyond the basic introduction classes.
+The number of weeks to sign up for will usually be four, but may vary as needed.
+Your own start date may vary as well.
+Your individual projects can focus on weave structures or techniques such as lace weaves, double weave, rug weaving, overshot, drafting, or speed warping.
+Contact Lou directly for more information, space availability, or to request a topic. email@example.com

 or 510-99LOOMS (510-995-6667)

 In this beginning class, using a frame, you will learn how warp your loom, how to lay in the weft yarn for rug making, including plain weave, vertical and horizontal stripes.
 You will a learn how to create texture weaves like rya or using novelty yarns or roving.
 There will be an introduction to pictorial tapestry, making shapes and using more than one color.
 Yarn and looms are provided.

 In this class you will design a weaving, learning about cartoons, and what shapes and weaves lend themselves to your tapestry or wall hanging ideas.
 Once you have your design, you will warp your loom, and begin weaving.
 There will be a finishing demonstration so you can weave at home or during open studio times.
 (Dates and times of open studio will be established upon students' request).
 Yarn and looms are not provided, but can be rented or purchased from SF Fiber.
 Prerequisite: Frame Loom I or prior weaving experience.